lucidsoftware/sbt-cross/README.md

 ### Alternative syntax

-The previous example can be written more succinctly as
+In SBT versions prior to 0.13.7, the previous example can be written more succinctly as

 ```scala
 lazy val foo = (project in file("foo")).dependsOn(common_2_10)